DG Indschemes: Classical vs. derived formal smoothness

-Let $\CX_{cl}$ be as in \thmref{t:classical vs derived ft}.
 Let $Y$ be a reduced classical scheme and let $Y\subset {}^{red}(\CX_{cl})$ be a closed embedding.
 (Note that such a $Y$ is automatically locally of finite type.)

-By \propref{p:formal smoothness of formal completions}, in order to prove \thmref{t:classical vs derived ft}, it suffices to show that the formal completion $\CX^{\wedge}_Y$ is formally smooth.
-Moreover, by \propref{p:formal smoothness through deformations} and \lemref{l:locality of proj}, we can assume that $Y$ is affine.
+By \propref{p:formal smoothness of formal completions}, in order to prove that ${}^{\on{Zar}}\CX$ is a formally smooth, it suffices to show that that the formal completion ${}^{\on{Zar}}\CX^{\wedge}_Y$ is formally smooth.

+Now, let $\sqcup U_i \to Y$ be a Zariski cover of $Y$ by affine schemes.
+By \corref{c:completion along open embedding}, we have that

+is a Zariski cover.
+It will suffice to show that each ${}^{\on{Zar}}\CX^{\wedge}_{U_i}$ is formally smooth (and, in particular, convergent).
+Indeed, by the same argument as \cite[Proposition 4.5.2]{Stacks}, convergence is Zariski local.
+Hence, in this case, ${}^{\on{Zar}}\CX^{\wedge}_Y$ is convergent and therefore, by the same argument as above, a DG indscheme.
+In particular, by \corref{c:indsch have def theory}, it admits connective deformation theory.
+Finally, by \propref{p:formal smoothness through deformations} and \lemref{l:locality of proj}, formal smoothness of the ${}^{\on{Zar}}\CX^{\wedge}_{U_i}$ implies that $ {}^{\on{Zar}}\CX^{\wedge}_Y$ is formally smooth.
+Thus, replacing $Y$ by an $U_i$ (and $\CX_{cl}$ appropriately), we reduce to the case that $Y$ is affine.

-We will prove that $\CX^{\wedge}_Y$ is formally smooth by quoting/reproving the following result (see \cite[Proposition 7.12.22]{BD}).
+\sssec{} We will prove that $\CX^{\wedge}_Y$ is formally smooth by quoting/reproving the following result (see \cite[Proposition 7.12.23]{BD}).
 This proposition will also be useful to us in the sequel.

 \begin{prop} Let $\CZ_{cl}$ be a classical formal scheme.
 Assume that:

 \begin{itemize}

 \item As a classical indscheme, $\CZ_{cl}$ is locally of finite type and $\aleph_0$.